 This meant the world to me.

 I also finally found an illustrator who is partnering with me in getting my children’s book out.
 And I started a middle-grade novel.

-Besides wanting to play the violin, wanting to write in a way that impacts the world (and maybe earns some money? maybe lots of money?) has been a dream of mine for as long as I can remember.
+Besides wanting to play the violin, wanting to write in a way that impacts the world (and maybe earns some money) has been a dream of mine for as long as I can remember.
 I wrote my first poem when I was six and felt so much ownership I got into a huge meltdown argument with my mother over whether two words should be reversed or not.
 I strongly felt they should be as I had written them.
 Without knowing how to explain it, I kept saying it was more poetic the way I had it.
 (It was).

 I wrote poetry a lot in my adolescent and teen years.
-It was how I dealt with all the dramatics of growing up.
 Love lost and all that.

 I stopped writing poetry when I met my husband, Nate, because for some reason I can only write poetry when I’m not incandescently happy.
 (But I did write lots of love letters).

 And I realized my dream of writing was just sitting there.
-That the baton of youth and life was being passed to our beautiful baby girl and I was letting what might be my reason for existing lie in a decrepit basement gathering dust.
+That the baton of youth and life was being passed to our beautiful baby girl and I was letting what might be one of the most important dreams in my life lie in a decrepit basement gathering dust.

 Perhaps it’s just that its time has come.
 Maybe I wasn’t meant to pursue this sooner.
 But I think the truth lies somewhere closer to, “I wish I had.”

 And now I am.